ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 On the left are the basic steps involved in ChIP Sequencing Data Analysis and on the right are the tools/software that are used in these procedures.

-### What tools are will be using in this RNA Sequencing Analysis - Tutorial?
+### What tools are will be using in this ChIP Sequencing Analysis - Tutorial?

 For this tutorial, we will be using the following tools
 -	Quality Control : FASTQC, ChIPQC